 - PPM Rating Distortion example: "Let me know if you've got a PPM meter."

-- Diary Rating Bias example: "If Nielsen asks you to become a diary keeper, say 'Yes.'"
+- Diary Rating Bias example: "If Arbitron asks you to become a diary keeper, say "Yes.'"

-- Diary Rating Distortion example: "If you have a Nielsen diary, be sure to write down that you listen all day long."
+- Diary Rating Distortion example: "If you have an Arbitron diary, be sure to write down that you listen all day long."

-Nielsen discourages stations from referring to successful ratings results via social -- even though such references are generally not treated as Ratings Bias if made on-air.
+Willinski said, "Arbitron discourages stations from referring to successful ratings results via social media -- even though such references are generally not treated as Rating Bias if made on-air.

-Nielsen feels that because of the interactive personal nature of social media, references to Nielsen or ratings success may prompt listeners who are diary keepers or panelists to reach out to you socially and identify themselves -- which would result in respondents being eliminated from the sample.
+Arbitron feels that because of the interactive nature of social media, references to Arbitron or ratings success may prompt loyal listeners who are diary keepers or panelists to [reach out to you socially and] identify themselves - which would result in Arbitron respondents being eliminated from the sample."

-Even though panelists/diary holders are told not to reveal themselves socially - seeing their station "brag" about ratings could make them think they had a little part in the station's success and prompt them to forget the rules, comment back and ultimately be removed from the sample.
+It makes sense.
+Even though panelists/diary holders are told not to reveal themselves socially – seeing a station "brag" about ratings and thinking they had a little part in the station's success might prompt them to forget the rules, comment back and ultimately be removed from the sample.

-Bottom line, there are responsibilities, codes of conduct and basic fundamentals we all must accept when we are the voice of any brand.
+Bottom line, there are responsibilities we all must accept when we are the voice of any brand - codes of conduct and basic fundamentals.

-Managing chaos is all we set ourselves up for when we haven't created parameters and expectations of who's doing what and where socially.
+Managing chaos (like the case of WNNX) is all we set ourselves up for when we haven't created parameters and expectations of who's doing what and where socially.
 Create guidelines for effective social communication; this allows the staff to manage what is expected from them.
+Re-visit this quarterly.

 Reach out to me anytime on Twitter @lorilewis.